-During my work in Vienna, our CEO, Sir Peter Job, would visit our office from the HQ in London twice a year.
-After his meeting with the country manager, he always took one or two hours to meet the employees at their desk.
+During my work in Vienna, our CEO, would visit our office in Vienna from his HQ in London twice a year.
+After his meeting with our country manager, he always took one or two hours to meet the employees at their desk.
 He was very open and would ask us what we were happy about, but also what was bothering us.
-I had several one-on-one meetings with him at my desk.
+Over the years, I had several one-on-one meetings with him at my desk.
 During one event, I mentioned how I was struggling with the fact that we were wasting lots of money locally, which didn’t become visible in London.
 He kept on asking questions and what I proposed as a solution.
 A few months later that solution was implemented and the waste in (now avoided) overtime fell dramatically in all the countries around the world, whilst the quality and customer feedback improved.

 A psychologically safe environment is required to achieve true cooperation and continuous improvements.
 The positive side effects on happiness, absenteeism and staff turnover only makes this method more powerful.

 My experience and practical research in psychologically unsafe environments has taught me why many well meaning (improvement) projects and training programs almost never achieve their stated objectives.